therobbiedavis/Feeding-Foundation/README.md

 ### Managing Inactive Locations

-To temporarily disable a location without deletion:
+To temporarily disable a location without deleting it:

 ```json
 {